1. Advertising and sponsorship policy

 The RACGP produces a number of publications (in hard copy and online formats) that it provides externally to members and the general public, including Australian Family Physician (AFP), Good Practice and Check.

-The Publications Unit Manager must ensure all Advertising involving any of these publications conforms to:
+All Advertising involving any of these publications conforms to:

 a. all relevant aspects of this clause 4.0; and

 b. all relevant editorial policies for that publication

 Advertising or Sponsorship will not be accepted if it undermines the RACGP’s independence or reputation, noting to be a credible voice and influence and to be worthy of the trust and confidence of general practice and of the public, the RACGP must be, and must be seen to be, free of undue influence or conflicts, and in control of the decisions it makes.

 a. undue influence occurs when one is induced to do or not do something that is contrary to what one would otherwise do if left to act freely.
 Undue influence deprives one of free agency and destroys free will such that it is rendered more the will of another than of one’s own; and

 b. conflicts has the same meaning given in the RACGP’s Conflict of Interest Policy.

 Advertising or Sponsorship that may undermine the RACGP’s independence includes:

 a. activities or relationships that provide revenue or benefit to the RACGP leading to ongoing dependency on the revenue or benefit; and

 b. activities and relationships that create a product or service seen to be associated with the RACGP but over which the RACGP does not have control or the capacity to extricate itself.